-You can add images, such as floorplans or site maps, to your graphic.
-In a graphics program, create a floorplan image as a .gif or .png; create any other image as a .gif, .png, or .jpg.
+You can add images, such as areas, floorplans, or site maps, to your graphic.
+In a graphics program, create an area image as a .gif or .png; create any other image as a .gif, .png, or .jpg.

 To add an image to your graphic